 On October 26, 2000, the board of directors approved a Simple IRA Plan (the "IRA Plan") to attract and retain valuable executives.
 The IRA Plan allows for participation by up to 100 eligible employees of the Company.
 Under the IRA Plan, eligible employees may contribute a portion of their pre-tax yearly salary, up to the maximum contribution limit for Simple IRA Plans as set forth under the Internal Revenue Code of 1986, as amended, with the Company matching on a dollar-for-dollar basis up to 3% of the employees' annual pre-tax compensation.
 These thresholds are subject to change under notice by the trustee for the IRA Plan.
 The Company is not responsible for any other costs under the IRA Plan.
-For the years ended December 31, 2023 and 2022, the Company contributed \$19,554 and \$18,985, respectively, as matching contributions to the IRA Plan.
+For the years ended December 31, 2024 and 2023, the Company contributed \$21,255 and \$19,554, respectively, as matching contributions to the IRA Plan.

-8 Stockholders' Equity
+8. Stockholders' Equity

-The Company adopted a share buyback program on April 11, 2023, for the repurchase of up to 100,000 of the Company's common shares in the next twelve months.
-As of December 31, 2023, the Company purchased an aggregate of 54,294 common shares under this repurchase program, at an aggregate cost of approximately \$262,000.
+The Company adopted a share buyback program on April 11, 2023, for the repurchase of up to 100,000 of the Company's common shares.
+Before this program expired on April 10, 2024, the Company had purchased an aggregate of 56,294 common shares at an aggregate cost of \$271,468, including 2,000 common shares repurchased during the first quarter of 2024 at an aggregate cost of \$9,800 and 54,294 common shares repurchased at an aggregate cost of \$261,668 during the year ended December 31, 2023.